-- 7.7.3.1 If an aircraft enters an aerodrome traffic circuit without proper authorization, it shall be permitted to land if its actions indicate that it so desires.
+7.7.3.1 If an aircraft enters an aerodrome traffic circuit without proper authorization, it shall be permitted to land if its actions indicate that it so desires.
 If circumstances warrant, aircraft which are in contact with the controller may be instructed by the controller to give way so as to remove as soon as possible the hazard introduced by such unauthorized operation.
-In no case shall permission to land be withheld indefinitely. in contact with the controller may be instructed by the controller as soon as possible the hazard introduced by so as to remove as soon as possible the controller to give way so as to remove as soon as possible the controller to give way so as to remove as soon as possible the hazard introduced by the controller to give way so as to remove as soon as possible the hazard introduced by such unauthorized operation.
-In no case shall permission to land be withheld indefinitely. - 7.7.3.2 In cases of emergency it may be necessary, in the interests of safety, for an aircraft to enter a traffic circuit and effect a landing without proper authorization.
-Controllers should recognize the possibilities of emergency action and render all assistance possible. - 7.7.3.3 Priority shall be given to: - a. an aircraft which anticipates being compelled to land because of factors affecting the safe operation of the aircraft (engine failure, shortage of fuel, etc.); - b. hospital aircraft or aircraft carrying any sick or seriously injured persons requiring urgent medical attention; - c. aircraft engaged in search and rescue operations; and - d. other aircraft as may be determined by ANSP.
+In no case shall permission to land be withheld indefinitely.

+in contact with the controller may be instructed by the controller to give way so as to remove as soon as possible the hazard introduced by such unauthorized operation.
+In no case shall permission to land be withheld indefinitely.

+7.7.3.2 In cases of emergency it may be necessary, in the interests of safety, for an aircraft to enter a traffic circuit and effect a landing without proper authorization.
+Controllers should recognize the possibilities of emergency action and render all assistance possible.

+7.7.3.3 Priority shall be given to:

+- a) an aircraft which anticipates being compelled to land because of factors affecting the safe operation of the aircraft (engine failure, shortage of fuel, etc.); - b) hospital aircraft or aircraft carrying any sick or seriously injured persons requiring urgent medical attention; - c) aircraft engaged in search and rescue operations; and - d) other aircraft as may be determined by ANSP.